-I selected Hungary as my case primarily because of its status as a forerunner of democratic decline.
-While all of these post-Communist states in the European Union that are experiencing democratic decline are interesting since the existence of a stable liberal democracy is considered a prerequisite for joining the European Union48 and one of the purposes of the European Union is to solidify Europe's democracies,49 Hungary is both the first among them to experience the decline of liberal democracy and exhibits the most extreme values of any member
+While all post-Communist states in the European Union experiencing democratic decline are interesting since the existence of a stable liberal democracy is a prerequisite for joining the European Union ("Conditions for Membership - European Neighborhood Policy and Enlargement Negotiations," European Commission, June 12, 2016) and one of the purposes of the European Union is to solidify Europe's democracies ("The European Union in Brief," Europa, June 12, 2016), I selected Hungary as my case primarily because of its status as a forerunner of democratic decline.
+Hungary is both the first among them to experience the decline of liberal democracy and exhibits the most extreme values of any member of this group ("Freedom in the World 2018," January 13, 2018).
+I am especially focusing on the lead up to the 2010 elections in Hungary that ushered Prime Minister Viktor Orban and his project of illiberal reforms into power.